thiippal/abulafia/examples/README.md

     training_tasks_count: 0
 ```

-Finally, the key `filter` is used to limit access to the pool for workers with certain characteristics.
+Finally, the key `filter` is used to allow only workers with certain characteristics to complete tasks in the pool.